-A multicultural classroom is a huge benefit for students because it promotes critical thinking, helps to prevent prejudice, and more.
+Teaching diversity in the classroom is a huge benefit for students because it promotes critical thinking, helps to prevent prejudice and more.
 Unfortunately, not all students get that kind of exposure, and that begs the question: How can teachers better create cultural awareness in the classroom?

-This guide looks at practical ways in which you can expose your students to a host of different cultures right in your very own classroom.
+This article looks at inclusion classroom strategies and fun practical ways in which you can expose your students to a host of different cultures and inclusion in the classroom.

 Items you will need from various cultures:

 At the beginning of the school year or whenever you have time, send a survey home with students to fill out with their families to get to know their cultural background better.
 This is also a great way for parents to interact with their children while they learn more about their family’s history and culture!
 You can even create a display in the classroom that shows all the diverse ethnicities that are amongst your students, so they can get to know more about each other, too!

 Research the cultures of your students as well as cultures they won’t have direct exposure to.
 This will help you find balance when planning your lessons and activities.
 The most important part of introducing another culture is having the facts.
 As a teacher, you should be able to engage with your students and answer questions they may have about the cultures being taught in the classroom.
 A great place to start is history.com .

 Step 2: Hands-On Activities